What Are the Treatments for Covid and How Good Are They?

 1. What are the different types of treatments?

-- Convalescent plasma infusions: This is a basic version of antibody therapy which involves collecting plasma, the liquid part of blood, from people who’ve recovered from Covid-19 and developed antibodies to the coronavirus, and transfusing it into those who are still sick.
-U.S. regulators in late August granted emergency authorization for these infusions, limited to hospitalized patients.
-However, experts convened by the U.S. National Institutes of Health broke with the FDA in September, saying there wasn’t enough evidence to recommend for or against the treatment.
+- Convalescent plasma infusions: This is a basic version of antibody therapy that involves collecting plasma, the liquid part of blood, from people who’ve recovered from Covid-19 and developed antibodies to the coronavirus, and transfusing it into those who are still sick.
+U.S. regulators in late August 2020 granted emergency authorization for these infusions, limited to hospitalized patients.
+However, experts convened by the U.S. National Institutes of Health broke with the FDA the next month, saying there wasn’t enough evidence to recommend for or against the treatment.
 Critics of the FDA authorization pointed to the agency’s earlier reversal on the malaria drugs chloroquine and hydroxychloroquine.
 The agency in March 2020 authorized both for use against Covid after then-President Donald Trump repeatedly touted them.
 The decision was criticized by other scientists as premature, and in mid-June, the agency reversed itself after determining the drugs were unlikely to work against the coronavirus and could have dangerous side effects.

 - Steroids: In June 2020, a University of Oxford study showed the cheap steroid dexamethasone improved survival in patients with Covid who needed breathing assistance, making it the first treatment to show life-saving promise.
 A generic made by companies including Mylan NV and Merck & Co., dexamethasone fights excessive inflammation, sometimes called a cytokine storm, which can be worse than the viral infection itself.